AI Context Windows Explained: 4K vs 128K vs 1M vs 10M Tokens

 |---|---|---|---|---|

-Before diving deeper, understand how different models compare with our comprehensive guides on GPT-5 for coding, Claude 4 Sonnet capabilities, and Gemini 2.5 analysis.
-Compare cloud options to local alternatives in our cloud vs local AI coding guide.
+Before diving deeper, understand how today's models compare with our comprehensive guides on GPT-5.5 for coding, Claude Opus 4.8 capabilities, and Gemini 3.1 Pro analysis.
+For the open-weight 1M-context route, see our Qwen3 Coder guide and our roundup of the best local AI coding models.

 What Are Context Windows and Why They Matter